 The author would like to thank Zwierz Popkulturalny, whose article on The Fall served as an inspiration for this review.

-Head and shoulders adaption showing Gillian Anderson as a formidable looking Stella Gibson looking directly at the camera.
-This is taken from the DVD cover for Series One and Two Complete.
-Shared under fair dealing.
+The featured image shows ‘The Fall’ in blurry white capital letters.
+The image in the post is a head and shoulders adaption showing Gillian Anderson as a formidable looking Stella Gibson looking directly at the camera.
+Both are taken from the DVD cover.